gmsn-ita/minushalf/docs/source/commands.rst

 ``minushalf execute``
 ************************************************

-This command completely automates the use of the DFT -1/2 method, requiring only the provision of the input files of the software that performs ab initio calculations and the corresponding potential files for each atom.
-The command uses the Nelder-Mead [3]_ algorithm to find the optimal values of the CUT(S) and generates a text file with all the respective CUTS and the final value of the gap.
+This command automates the use of the DFT -1/2, requiring the input files of the software that performs ab initio calculations and the potential files for each atom.
+It uses the Nelder-Mead algorithm [3]_ to find the optimal values of CUT(S) and generates a text file with all the respective CUTS and the final value of the gap.

 .. code-block:: console